wanchain/go-wanchain/docs/WanPoS_getting_started_manual_CN.md

 // g1pub is the miner node's g1pub value
 var g1pub     = "YourPK2"

-// feeRate is the delegate dividend ratio if set to 100, means it's a single miner do not accept delegate in. var feeRate   = 100
+// feeRate is the delegate dividend ratio if set to 10000, means it's a single miner do not accept delegate in.
+// range 0~10000 means 0%~100%
+var feeRate   = 1000

 // lockTime is the time for miner works which measures in epoch count.
 And must >= 7. var lockTime  = 30